Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

   * For Paris, ran into [this error](http://forum.wrfforum.com/viewtopic.php?f=6&t=10010).
 Solution is listed in the [known problems list](http://www2.mmm.ucar.edu/wrf/users/wrfv3.8/known-prob-3.8.1.html) under ERA-Interim data problem --> In the section `&physics`, add the line `surface_input_source = 1` to overwrite the default value of 3.
   * For LA, ran into NLCD error.
 Downloading NLCD urban fraction dataset for CONUS from [here](http://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html#specific).
   * This creates `wrfbdy_d01`, `wrfinput_d01`, `wrfinput_d02`, and `wrfinput_d03` files.
 Along with `namelist.output`, `rsl.out` and `rsl.error` files, which will clearly specify the error, or say "SUCCESS COMPLETE REAL_EM INIT" if they are no errors.
+  * NOTE: Print out the sizes of all rsl.error files to check which has the most information.
+The error files are not all the same.
+Only the largest one contains most relevant information about a failure (if any).

 ## Step 6: Submit WRF run